dotnet/docs-maui/docs/user-interface/controls/webview.md

       ((IWebViewHandler)theWebViewControl.Handler).PlatformView.SetWebChromeClient(new MyWebChromeClient());
       ```

-    - You can also use handler property mapping to force your chrome client type on all `WebView` controls.
+    - You can also use handler property mapping to force all `WebView` controls to use your chrome client.
 For more information, see [Handlers](../handlers/index.md).

       The following snippet's `CustomizeWebViewHandler` method should be called when the app starts, such as in the `MauiProgram.CreateMauiApp` method.